If It’s Clear That Your Client Will Face Conviction, Is There A Way To Mitigate The Charges Or Reduce Any Sort Of Mandatory Sentencing?

 No matter what your case looks like, I might be the difference between probation and jail or, perhaps, jail and prison.
 Prison is one year or more incarcerated, while jail is less than a year or while you’re awaiting trial.
 I may be the difference between three years in prison and five years in prison.
 That person’s going to prison either way, but I just saved them two years of their life.
 What is that worth?
 Don’t you owe it to yourself to try and get the best attorney?

 I don’t promise people they’re not going to prison when they are.
 I’ve been doing this long enough and have stayed out of trouble by telling people the truth.
-Each case is different, but no matter whether you’re looking at prison versus prison or prison versus jail or jail versus probation, who you hire is going to make a difference one way or another.
+Each case is different, but no matter whether you’re looking at prison versus jail or jail versus probation, who you hire is going to make a difference one way or another.

 No matter what your situation is, how bad you think it is, you need a good attorney to get through that.
 Every single case has a range that it can end up in, and if you have someone who looks at your case once a month, you’re going to end up at the higher end of that range normally.
-Some people give us a deal because they don’t want to hear from us anymore.
 I really don’t care what the reason is.
 If I can get a lower deal for someone because I called the prosecutor every day, all right.
-You don’t have to hear from me, just give me what I want.
+We will work for you, get success on your side.

 For more information on Drug Charges in New Jersey, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (856) 499-8066 today.